Tony Thompson (singer)

-Anthony Ulysses Thompson, Jr. (September 2, 1975 – June 1, 2007) was an American singer–songwriter.
+Tony Ulysses Thompson (September 2, 1975 – June 1, 2007) was an American singer–songwriter.
 Thompson was best known as the lead vocalist of the American R&B quintet Hi-Five, which had hit singles such as "I Like the Way (The Kissing Game)" and "I Can't Wait Another Minute".
 After the group disbanded in 1994, Thompson found solo success the following year with his debut album Sexsational in 1995.

 Biography

 Thompson was born in Waco, Texas and raised in Oklahoma City.
-He was named after his father, Anthony Thompson, Sr.

 In 1984, he started singing solos in the local church choir at the age of eight.
 He then started singing in local talent shows.
 Local talent and up-and-coming artist William Walton reached out to Thompson in hopes of making his music dreams a reality.
 He was noticed by the first Waco, Texas R&B group (Ador) signed by Jive Records.
 The founding members are Toriano Easley (who is the only other native of Oklahoma City, Oklahoma) and left the group shortly before the scheduled release of self-title Hi-Five debut album; along with Marcus Sanders, Russell Neal, and Roderick "Pooh" Clark who were also from Waco.
 Due to untimely departure of Easley, with expediency Bronx native Treston Irby was brought in late 1990 to complete a five-member lineup.
 Taking the name Hi-Five, the group signed with Jive Records in 1989.
 The quintet's self-titled Hi-Five debut album, released September 1990, went platinum and produced several hits, including "I Like the Way (The Kissing Game)", "I Can't Wait Another Minute", and "Just Another Girlfriend".
 In 1992, the group released their second album, Keep It Goin' On, with "She's Playing Hard to Get" and "Quality Time".
 Their third album, Faithful, was released in 1993.

 Thompson had one son, named Tevin Thompson, who currently resides in Waco.